SciML/DiffEqDocs.jl/docs/src/models/biological.md

 equation based representations of biological and chemical models, which can then be used in SciML solvers.
-These tools allow one to define the models at a high level by specifying reactions and rate constants, with the creation of the actual SciML `Problems` then handled by ModelingToolkit.
+These tools allow one to define the models at a high level by specifying reactions and rate constants, with the creation of the actual SciML `Problem`s then handled by ModelingToolkit.

 ## Installation